 Failure to Comply

 If you fail to complete one of the three options above on or before the court date shown on a civil traffic ticket, the court will enter a default judgement against you.
-A civil sanction will be imposed, and your driver’s license may remain suspended until the civil sanction and late fees are paid to the court.
+A civil sanction will be imposed, and the citation will be sent to collections and additional fees may be added.

 Criminal Traffic Offense